 During times of no drought, the IDW shall meet not less than biennially for the purpose of reviewing and implementing long-term drought preparedness activities in Section IV, and to review any changes in agency staffing or resource demands that affect the IDW.
 The IDW may, at any time, create and oversee one or more independent working groups consisting of staff from state, local, and/or private entities for the purpose of conducting drought preparedness exercises or activities, or for other drought preparedness needs as the IDW may determine.

+NEW 3.xx Reporting and Documentation

+A drought is a significant historical event.
+As such, it is critical that the event is recorded and well-documented.
+All IDW meeting materials, including agendas, minutes, data and conditions reports, communications, maps, and any other relevant materials shall be posted and archived on the Drought Information Portal website in accordance with the Freedom of Information Act.
+News articles, external press releases, guidance from public water suppliers, and other documents should be saved and archived as practical.
+A timeline of events should be created, beginning with the first declaration of drought by the IDW and ending when the drought declaration is terminated.

 IV.
 Long-Term Planning and Preparedness